-Revenue increased by 125% to US\$60.3 million for 2021 from US\$26.8 million in 2020.
-In 2021, 96% of Group revenue was generated in the United States - which is the largest and most developed market for podcasting, up from 94% in 2020 due to the continued growth in that territory - including the exceptional growth of Marketplace revenue in 2021, as well as the third full year of trading at Sonic Influencer Marketing.
+Revenue increased by 24% to US\$74.9 million from US\$60.3 million in 2021.
+In 2022, as in the prior year, 96% of Group revenue was generated in the United States - which is the largest and most developed market for podcasting.
+There was exceptional growth in Showcase revenue which was up 70% year on year, and at Sonic Influencer Marketing, which has trebled its top line revenue in two years to over US\$15.0 million.

-Group gross margin decreased slightly to 22% in 2021 (2021: 23%) and Audioboom continues to have a mix of revenue streams, contributing different gross margins.
-Direct revenue, where advertising is placed on third party podcasts via the Audioboom sales teams, yielded a 22% gross margin in 2021.
-Marketplace contributed a 26% gross margin in 2021 and, due to the higher associated gross margin, is a key area of focus going forward for the Company.
-Sonic Influencer Marketing contributes a gross margin of 12% and therefore, despite the continued growth of this business, it does impact the overall Group gross margin.
+Group gross margin decreased to 19% in 2022 (2021: 22%) with Audioboom continuing to have a mix of revenue streams, contributing different gross margins.
+Premium revenue - where advertising is placed on third party podcasts via the Audioboom sales teams - yielded a 16% gross margin as it was impacted by truing up podcast partner minimum guarantee payments, Showcase contributed a 32% gross margin and Audioboom Studios contributed a 27% gross margin.
+Sonic Influencer Marketing contributes a gross margin of 14% and therefore, given the continued growth of this business, this impacts the overall Group gross margin.

-The Company continued to control overheads and we have aligned staff globally to ensure that every employee contributes to the growth of the business.
-We continue to monitor the cost base closely and align it to the Company's operational demands and this will continue into 2022 as we increase focus on areas that we believe can drive further revenue growth, in Audioboom Studios, and further increased Marketplace monetisation.
+The Company continued to control overheads during the year and we have aligned staff globally to ensure that every employee contributes to the growth of the business.
+We continue to monitor the cost base closely and align it to the Company's operational demands and this will continue into 2023 as we focus on areas that we believe can drive further revenue growth.
+Post year end we have reduced our headcount from 45 to 39, in line with the average 2021 headcount.